nubificus/vaccel-tutorials/lab2/README.md

 We will use the `noop` plugin as a skeleton for our new plugin which we will call `helloworld`.
-For simplicity we copy the `noop` plugin directory structure to a new directory:
+For simplicity, starting from the top-level of the `vaccelrt` repo, we copy the `noop` plugin directory structure to a new directory:

 ```
 cp -avf plugins/noop plugins/helloworld